 Powerful popularity boom.

-It was never really viewed as a food plant by Europeans until it reached Russia in the late 1800s.
-It was during this period that the flower’s popularity spread and the rest of the world began to appreciate both its beauty and its sustenance.
-In 1716, an English patent was granted for squeezing oil from sunflower seed.
-During that time, sunflower became popular as a cultivated plant and most of the credit is given to Peter the Great.
-By 1769, literature mentions sunflower cultivated by oil production.
+Europeans never viewed it as a food plant until it reached Russia in the late 1800s.
+During this period, the flower’s popularity spread, and the rest of the world began to appreciate its beauty and sustenance.
+In 1716, an English patent was granted for squeezing oil from sunflower seeds.
+During that time, sunflowers became popular as a cultivated plant, and most of the credit is given to Peter the Great.
+By 1769, literature mentions sunflowers cultivated by oil production.
 By 1830, the manufacture of sunflower oil was done on a commercial scale.

 In Mathematics.